nojaf/blog/content/blog/world-domination-part-one/index.md

 let (+) a b = a + b + 1
 ```

 The compiled function name the F# compiler will use in the typed tree is `op_Addition`.
-We can deduce this back to the `+` operator, however, there is no mentioning of the parentheses.
+We can determine this from tracing it back to the `+` operator, however, there is no mentioning of the parentheses.
 Luckily the AST looks like:

 ```fsharp